aleph2c/c_beachhead/README.md

 # run your tests using CMake/CMocka
 try tests

-# Run VS Code in Windows 11
+# Run "VS Code" in Windows 11
-# VS Code can build using the WSL CMake/Make files
+# "VS Code" can build using the WSL CMake/Make files
-# VS Code can build and run your tests
+# "VS Code" can build and run your tests
-# VS Code can debug the C or tests using GDB running in Linux
+# "VS Code" can debug the C or tests using GDB running in Linux
 code .

 # Remove all python and the try command